sloveland/golden-mile/README.md

 * [Codepen](http://codepen.io/) - A social playground for front-end web development.
 Great for creative play: skip the setup and jump right in!
 * [Github](https://github.com/) - A social development environment for housing projects.
 Keep your code in Github Repositories for storage, versioning, and easy collaboration.
 * [Emmet (Zen Coding](http://docs.emmet.io/) - A plugin for quick and easy coding with HTML.
 No more typing angle-brackets.
 If you're using [Sublime Text](http://www.sublimetext.com/) for your text editor, this can be easily installed using the [Package Control](https://sublime.wbond.net/).
+* [Web Developer Browser Plug-In](http://chrispederick.com/work/web-developer/) - Easily disable CSS/Javascript, look for alt tags, validate your html/css, select colors, and more with this browser plugin.

+## The Map ##
+Take some time to prepare for your app before you start coding:

+### Site Plan ###
+You can document your plan however you like, but make sure it answers the following questions:

+* What is the purpose/mission statement of this site?
+* What is the specific goal of the site?
+* Who are the typical users of the site?
+* What are some of the interactive behaviors the site will need... what can users do?
+* What kind of content is needed?
+What do you have already?

+### Style Guide ###
+This is a guide for you and anyone on your team - it can be a screenshot, some sketches, a document, or all of the above.
+Typically a style guide will address:

+* Colors
+* Typography
+* Media (Images, thumbnails, etc)
+* Common Display Elements (Buttons, lists, navigation, etc.)